 In a statement for the Warsaw Conference on Climate Change in November, Ecumenical Patriarch Bartholomew of the Orthodox Church asks, “When will we choose to live more simply?”
 Anyone advocating asceticism as a healthy Christian response to consumerism and materialism will receive three cheers from me, my Patriarch not least of all.
 Unfortunately, it appears that Bartholomew has in mind instead a kind of trendy “green” simplicity that is a luxury only the comparatively wealthy can afford.

-Two years ago, the 2011 Tōhoku earthquake and tsunami devastated the East coast of Japan, claiming the lives of over 15,000 people and causing a major accident at the Fukushima Daiichi nuclear power plant.
-In response, the Green Patriarch -- as he has been called for his environmental activism -- issued a statement, advocating for “the safer green forms of energy” and claiming, “Our Creator granted us the gifts of the sun, wind, water and ocean, all of which may safely and sufficiently provide energy.”
+Two years ago, the 2011 Tōhoku earthquake and tsunami devastated the eastern coast of Japan, claiming the lives of over 15,000 people and causing a major accident at the Fukushima Daiichi nuclear power plant.
+In response, the Green Patriarch – as he has been called for his environmental activism – issued a statement, advocating for “the safer green forms of energy” and claiming, “Our Creator granted us the gifts of the sun, wind, water and ocean, all of which may safely and sufficiently provide energy.”

 There is, however, a movement catching steam that might perfectly encapsulate this solar-powered simplicity.
 The tiny house movement is a recent trend in the United States for building and living in eco-friendly domiciles about half the average size of an apartment.
 Graham Hill, a tiny house architect, described his philosophy in the New York Times: “Like the 420-square-foot space I live in, the houses I design contain less stuff and make it easier for owners to live within their means and to limit their environmental footprint.”

-Among the tiny house online community, there is a healthy realism despite the otherwise romantic appeal.
+Among the tiny house online community there is a healthy realism, despite the otherwise romantic appeal.
 Melissa Tack, who built and lives in a tiny house with her husband Chris, recently reflected, “This isn't the life for everyone, people find their happ[iness] in many different ways.
-I have a friend that finds her happiness in 8-12 cups of coffee a day, and others that enjoy spending their time with friends and family.
-Living in a Tiny House is what you make it to be.”
+I have a friend that finds her happiness in eight to 12 cups of coffee a day, and others that enjoy spending their time with friends and family.
+Living in a tiny house is what you make it to be.”